carp-lang/Carp/README.md

 <i>WARNING!
 This is a research project and a lot of information here might become outdated and misleading without any explanation.
 Don't use it for anything important!</i>

-<i>Update (June 2017): The rewrite is now live, if you want to look at the old version it's in the branch named "c" in this repository.</i>
+<i>Update (June 26, 2017): The total rewrite is now live, if you want to look at the old version it's under the branch named "c" in this repository.</i>

 ## About